Unveiling Electron Density Profile in Nearby Galaxies using SDSS MaNGA: ANALYSIS AND RESULTS

 \subsection{Results}

 In this subsection, we discuss the outcomes of the analysis done so far.
-Fig.~\ref{fig:figure_4} shows the radial profiles of volume-weighted average electron density, $\langle n_{e_{w^{\prime}}} \rangle$, for the \texttt{Pipe3D} case.
+Fig.~\ref{fig:figure_4} shows the radial profiles of volume-weighted average electron density, $\langle n_{e_{w^{\prime}}} \rangle$, for the DAP case.
 The vertical grey dashed lines show a demarcation at r/R$_e$ = 1.5 to segregate the inner and outer disk regions.
 The average densities are estimated below and above this demarcation for each profile that has been discussed in this subsection below.
-The values of all the average densities are provided in Table~\ref{table:table_results}.
-The upper left panel depict the $n_e$(S\,\textsc{ii}) profiles for SFGs.
-The red dotted and black dashed lines represent the linear and non-linear binning cases, respectively, and the same convention has been followed throughout this paper.
+The values of all the average densities are provided in Table~\ref{table:table_2}.
+The left panel depict the $n_e$(S\,\textsc{ii}) profiles for SFGs.
+The red dots and black diamonds represent the linear and non-linear binning cases, respectively, and the same convention has been followed throughout this paper.
 We find that the electron density decreases with increasing radial distance.
-The average density at r/R$_e$ $\leq$ 1.5 and r/R$_e$ $>$ 1.5, are found to be $165.6\pm20.8$ $\text{cm}^{-3}$ and $31\pm4.5$ $\text{cm}^{-3}$, respectively, for the linear binning case, and $150\pm13.3$ $\text{cm}^{-3}$ and $29.5\pm5.6$ $\text{cm}^{-3}$, respectively, for non-linear binning.
-The upper right panel shows the $n_e$(O\,\textsc{ii}) profiles for SFGs.
-The linear and non-linear binning are depicted in the similar way.
-Both the profiles show decreasing $n_e$(O\,\textsc{ii}) with increasing radial distance; however, these trends are less steeper than the $n_e$(S\,\textsc{ii}) profiles.
-The average densities below and above the demarcation are found to be $354.4 \pm 13.3$ $\text{cm}^{-3}$ and $302.1\pm10.6$ $\text{cm}^{-3}$, respectively, for the linear binning case, and $342.4\pm13.3$ $\text{cm}^{-3}$ and $292.6\pm14.8$ $\text{cm}^{-3}$, respectively, for non-linear binning.
-Hence, the gradients in both the profiles are clearly evident by the average densities.
+The average density at r/R$_e$ $\leq$ 1.5 and r/R$_e$ $>$ 1.5, are found to be $52.87\pm8.32$ $\text{cm}^{-3}$ and $20.92\pm4.2$ $\text{cm}^{-3}$, respectively, for the linear binning case, and $45.63\pm6.36$ $\text{cm}^{-3}$ and $18.78\pm5.05$ $\text{cm}^{-3}$, respectively, for non-linear binning.
+Hence, the gradients in both profiles are clearly evident by the average densities.
 These averages also indicate that both binning schemes are consistent with each other, which can be seen in the profiles.
-Similarly, the lower left and right panels represent the $n_e$(S\,\textsc{ii}) and $n_e$(O\,\textsc{ii}) profiles, respectively, for Non-SFGs.
-We observe similar trends in $n_e$(S\,\textsc{ii}) and $n_e$(O\,\textsc{ii}) with radial distance.
-The average $n_e$(S\,\textsc{ii}) below and above the demarcation, with linear binning, are $182.2\pm17.4$ $\text{cm}^{-3}$ and $19.6\pm4.9$ $\text{cm}^{-3}$, respectively and those with non-linear binning are $150.2\pm15.4$ $\text{cm}^{-3}$ and $24.3\pm6.3$ $\text{cm}^{-3}$, respectively.
-The $n_e$(O\,\textsc{ii}) averages below and above the demarcation, with linear binning, are $362.5\pm10.9$ $\text{cm}^{-3}$ and $165.8\pm11.9$ $\text{cm}^{-3}$, respectively and those with non-linear binning are $336.2\pm11.3$ $\text{cm}^{-3}$ and $117.6\pm14$ $\text{cm}^{-3}$, respectively.
+Similarly, the lower right panel represent the $n_e$(S\,\textsc{ii}) profiles for Non-SFGs.
+We observe similar trends in $n_e$(S\,\textsc{ii}) with radial distance.
+The average $n_e$(S\,\textsc{ii}) below and above the demarcation, with linear binning, are $99.39 \pm 24.37$ $\text{cm}^{-3}$ and $34.64 \pm 11.24$ $\text{cm}^{-3}$, respectively and those with non-linear binning are $97.13 \pm 22.22$ $\text{cm}^{-3}$ and $40.64 \pm 14.5$ $\text{cm}^{-3}$, respectively.